 Describe the nature of the issue you're facing State your queries or describe your issue in detail, including the workflow that caused the issue and steps to reproduce.
 Include details about when it first happened.
 Attach screenshots or files that can help describe the issue (optional) You can attach relevant files under 20 MB to the case.
 For example, a screenshot of the error.
 Executable and DLL files are not supported.

-If the issue results in outages or extremely serious interruptions to a production system such as the following, call Adobe Customer Care immediately.
+If the issue results in outages or serious interruptions to a production system such as the following, call Adobe Customer Care immediately.

 - A complete crash of the system or interruptions in main functions of the production system